carbonplan/cdr-database/methods/metrics.md

 ## Negativity

-We define Negativity as 1 minus the ratio of gross project emissions to gross climate benefits, including carbon removal and storage.
+Negativity reflects the emissions intensity of different carbon removal solutions, and we define it as 1 minus the ratio of gross project emissions to gross climate benefits, including carbon removal and storage.
 Calculating Negativity depends on a life cycle assessment that quantifies project emissions and climate benefits.
 If emissions are low relative to the climate benefits, this metric will approach 1.

 As discussed above under Mechanism, the concept of “climate benefits” is complicated because some projects directly remove CO₂ (and thus contribute “gross removal”) but others primarily avoid and store CO₂ emissions (and thus contribute “gross storage”).
 For example, a project that mineralizes CO₂ sourced from industrial waste streams is primarily avoiding emissions, rather than directly removing CO₂.
 We call the CO₂ it mineralizes its “gross storage.”
 Similarly, a project that produces biochar from biogenic materials is not directly removing CO₂ from the atmosphere, but is rather avoiding biogenic CO₂ emissions.
 We would calculate the carbon embedded in biochar as the project’s “gross storage” for the purposes of the Negativity metric.